gonicus/clacks/doc/intro.rst

     </main>

-The other way would be to configure these properties inside of GOsa using the ``preferences`` plugin.
+The other way would be to configure these properties inside of Clacks using the ``preferences`` plugin.

 Select the ``preferences`` plugin from the menu and then read and accept the warning message.